|

 Sua Sponte

-taking an action in a case without being asked to do so by either
+court taking an action in a case without being asked to do so

 Substantial Evidence